 - 20% Fresh fruits.
 When we talk about fruit, it’s whole fruit, not juice.
 Juice ends up being just sugar.
 Frozen fruits are good too, as are fruits canned in fruit juice rather than heavy syrup.
 Go easy on dried fruits.
-A serving is only 1/4 cup, half that of fresh fruit, so eat them sprinkled on salads rather than by the handful.
+One cup of fruit counts as a portion.
+Go easy on dried fruit as a serving is only 1/2 cup, half that of fresh fruit, so eat them sprinkled on salads rather than by the handful.

 - 30% Fresh non-starchy vegetables: spinach, cabbage, kale, chard, broccoli, carrots, eggplant, zucchini, green beans, cauliflower and the gang.
+In general, 1 cup of raw or cooked vegetables or vegetable juice, or 2 cups of raw leafy greens can be considered as 1 cup portion of vegetables.
 These are low calorie, nutrient dense foods that you can eat as much of as you like.
 Don’t forget to add in any fat or dairy you use to cook them.

 - 25% grains and starches: rice and other grains, bread, pasta, beans, peas, potatoes, yams, winter squash.
 Unless you have dietary restrictions, grains and grain products should preferably be whole grains.
 Note the vegetables that belong with the starches!
 Some, like peas and beans, have protein too, but if you’re eating them with meat or eggs they belong with their other starchy pals.